 As a free service, Blogger provides the best free access to monetization, so if you’re looking to make money off your free blog, Blogger is definitely the place to start.

 Blogger allows you to customize your personal blog depending entirely on your own preferences.
-There are many different free themes and skins that you can put on your blog, as well as widgets or gadgets that can build in other different functionalities.
+There are many different free themes and skins that you can put on your blog and widgets or gadgets that can build in other different functionalities.

 It’s completely free, completely integrated with existing Google tools, and simple to monetize.
 Though Google technically has ultimate domain and hosting control over the site, it’s still a nice little program that provides a space for you to put out your thoughts into the world without charging you a dime.